komochristian/komochristian.github.io/projects/ainaRobotics.md

 As a member of the computer vision team, I collborated with other members to develop the computer vision pipeline that would take and stich together drone images.
 I led the research for object detection models trained on pineapple data, where I recommended off-the-shelf models already trained and hosted on Roboflow, which contributed to our award winning project.

-You can learn more at the [Pineapple powerhouse: Students’ high-flying farm tech wins international award](https://www.hawaii.edu/news/2025/05/13/farm-robotics-challenge-2025-winner/).
+You can learn more at the [Pineapple powerhouse: Students’ high-flying farm tech wins international award](https://www.hawaii.edu/news/2025/05/13/farm-robotics-challenge-2025-winner/) and our [Github repo](https://github.com/CIRP-Lab/uhm_frc).